Klaipėda Region: Demographics

 The authoritarian regime of Smetona enforced a policy of discrimination and Lithuanisation and sent administrators from Lithuania, and German teachers, officials, and priests were fired from jobs.
-Local inhabitants—both Germans and Prussian Lithuanians—were not accepted for state service in Memel Territory.
+Local inhabitants — both Germans and Prussian Lithuanians — were not accepted for state service in the Memel Territory.
 People were sent from Kaunas instead.

 Until 1938, no governor was appointed from the local Prussian Lithuanians.
 That policy led the Prussian Lithuanian intelligentsia and some local Germans to organise a society in 1934 to oppose Lithuanian rule.
 The group was soon dismantled.

 Election results in Memel Territory were irritating for the authoritarian Smetona regime, and it attempted to "colonise" Memel Territory with Lithuanians.
 The Lithuanian settlements Jakai and Smeltė were built.
-The number of newcomers increased from 5,000 in 1926 to 30,000 in1939.
+The number of newcomers increased from 5,000 in 1926 to 30,000 in 1939.

 Lithuania introduced a hardline Lithuanisation campaign, which led to even deeper antagonism between local Prussian Lithuanians, Memellanders, Germans and newcomers.